 Kate Mulgrew makes an appearance as Admiral Kathryn Janeway in this movie.
 It was so nice to see Janeway in this movie from ‘Voyager’.
 So ‘Endgame’ got it right with Janeway becoming an admiral in the future.
 She deserves it, considering she’d managed to get Voyager back home in seven years.

 There’s Whoopi Goldberg who returns as Guinan in the movie and there’s a brief cameo appearance of Wil Weaton as Wesley Crusher.
-Bryan Singer (director of the ‘X-Men’ movies) also makes a cameo as a Starfleet crewman aboard the Enterprise and Majel Barrett voices for the Enterprise computer.
+Bryan Singer (director of some of the ‘X-Men’ films) also makes a cameo as a Starfleet crewman aboard the Enterprise and Majel Barrett voices for the Enterprise computer.